L O A D I N G

 You will still be charged if you fail to attend.
 When you book a slot to swim, you are taking someone else’s chance.

-Sessions will take place Saturday mornings and Wednesday evenings between the first Wednesday in May and the last Saturday in August plus the first three Saturday’s in September, dependant upon water quality and temperature.
+Sessions will take place Saturday mornings and Wednesday evenings between the first Saturday in May and the last Saturday in August, then just Saturday’s in September, dependant upon water quality and temperature.

 WA is booked to Tri-Anglia from 07:30 until 10:30 on Saturdays with access to the water between 08:00 and 10:00; and from 17:30 until 20:30 on Wednesdays with access to the water between 18:00 and 20:00 (or dusk, whichever is first).